Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Rome Travel Guide

-Rome Travel Guide : The catacombs are subterranean passageways that were used as place of burial for a number of centuries.
+Rome Travel Guide: The catacombs are subterranean passageways that were used for burial for several centuries.

-The burials of Jewish, pagan and early Christian Roman citizens in the catacombs began in the second century and ended in the fifth century.
-The word catacomb, which means “next to the quarry”, comes from the fact that the first excavations to be used as a place of burial were carried out in the outskirts of Rome, next to the site of a quarry.
-The Christians did not agree with the pagan custom of burning the bodies of their dead, for which reason to solve problems created from a lack of space and the high price of land they decided to create these vast underground cemeteries.
-The catacombs possess a huge number of subterranean passageways that form real labyrinths that are several kilometers long, along which rows of rectangular niches were dug out.
+The burials of Jewish, pagan, and early Christian Roman citizens in the catacombs began in the second century and ended in the fifth century.
+The word catacomb, which means “next to the quarry,” comes from the fact that the first excavations used as a burial place were carried out on the outskirts of Rome, next to the quarry site.
+The Christians disagreed with the pagan custom of burning the bodies of their dead, for which reason, to solve problems created by a lack of space and the high price of land, they decided to make these vast underground cemeteries.
+The catacombs possess many subterranean passageways that form natural labyrinths several kilometers long, along which rows of rectangular niches were dug out.
 The corpses were wrapped in a sheet and placed in the niches, which were then covered with gravestones made of marble or, more commonly, baked clay.
-Subsequently, the name of the deceased was carved on the cover accompanied by a Christian symbol.
-Roman law at the time prohibited the burial of the deceased in the interior of the city, for which reason all of the catacombs were located outside of the walls.
-These separated and hidden places below ground constituted the perfect refuge in which the Christians could bury their own, freely using Christian symbols.
+Subsequently, the deceased’s name was carved on the cover, and a Christian symbol was accompanied.
+Roman law at the time prohibited the burial of the deceased in the city’s interior, for which reason all of the catacombs were located outside the walls.
+These separated and hidden places below ground constituted the perfect refuge in which the Christians could bury their own freely using Christian symbols.

 Pantheon

-Rome Travel Guide : The Pantheon, completed in 126AD, was a Roman temple with a surprising oculus that is the building’s main source of natural light.
+Rome Travel Guide: The Pantheon, completed in 126AD, was a Roman temple with a surprising oculus, the building’s primary natural light source

 The Pantheon of Agrippa, also known as the Roman Pantheon, is one of the architectural masterpieces of the Italian capital.
-It is the best preserved building from ancient Rome.
-The construction of the current Pantheon was carried out during the reign of Hadrian, in the year 126 A.D.
-The name of Agrippa comes from the place in which the current building is built, which was previously occupied by the Pantheon of Agrippa, built in the year 27 B.C and that was destroyed in a fire in the year 80 A.D.
-At the beginning of the 7th century the building was donated to the Pope Boniface IV, who transformed it into a church, in which function it currently finds itself in a perfect state of preservation.
+It is the best-preserved building from ancient Rome.
+The construction of the current Pantheon was carried out during the reign of Hadrian in the year 126 A.D.
+The name of Agrippa comes from where the current building was built, which was previously occupied by the Pantheon of Agrippa, built in the year 27 B.C and destroyed in a fire in the year 80 A.D.
+At the beginning of the 7th century, the building was donated to Pope Boniface IV, who transformed it into a church, where it currently finds itself in a perfect state of preservation.

 Trevi Fountain